html2rss/html2rss/README.md

 ## Building a feed config

-Consists of `channel` and `selectors` objects.
-Here's a minimal example:
+A feed config consists of a `channel` and a `selectors` Hash.
+The possible contents of both Hashes are explained below.
+Have a look at this minimal example first:

 ```ruby
 require 'html2rss'